 If not using a fascia, ensure the edge of the wall lining is finished in a tidy manner (for a nice Gib finish we recommend Gib Rondo stopping bead).
-Please note that a 6mm (+/-2mm) minimum gap between the top gib trim and the bottom of the gib is recommended.

 F8 Locating Wall Mount Cradle for Wireless Control

 The appliance's remote contains the thermostat that will sense the room temperature and communicate this back to the heater via radio frequency.